MathEXLab/PySPOD/README.md

 ### What do we implement?

-In this package we implement two versions of SPOD, both available as **parallel and distributed** (i.e. they can run on multiple cores/nodes on large-scale HPC machines):
+In this package we implement two versions of SPOD, both available as **parallel and distributed** (i.e. they can run on multiple cores/nodes on large-scale HPC machines) via mpi4py:

   - **spod_standard**: this is the **batch** algorithm as described in [(Schmidt and Towne 2019)](schmidt-and-towne-2019).
   - **spod_streaming**: that is the **streaming** algorithm presented in [(Schmidt and Towne 2019)](schmidt-and-towne-2019).